rajatgirotra/study/unixTutorial/vimTutorial/1_README.txt

 4) How do you set a basic mapping
 :map <new_Key> <action>
 By default, :map will set the mapping in all vim modes - normal, insert, visual etc. To selectively set a mapping for a given mode, use
-:nmap, :vmap, :imap etc. :unmap, :unnmap, :vunmap, :iunmap etc are used to remove the mappings
+:nmap, :vmap, :imap etc. :unmap, :nunmap, :vunmap, :iunmap etc are used to remove the mappings

 create a mapping to move the current line up or down with one key stroke :map - ddp
 :map _ kddpk

-create a mapping for key \ to delete the current line in normal up and to Uppercase the word selected in Visual mode :nmap \ dd
+create a mapping for key \ to delete the current line in normal mode and to Uppercase the word selected in Visual mode :nmap \ dd
 :vmap \ U